Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Well, I'm going to take a break anyway, since I'm mentally ready to take the break, and I'll make it up when we come back.
+Well, I'm going to take a break anyway since I'm mentally ready to take the break, and I'll make it up when we come back.

 I hope it does.

-U.S. consumer sentiment dropped to The lowest point in more than 30 years in early August as fears of a stalled recovery gelled with despair over government policies.
+U.S. consumer sentiment dropped to the lowest point in more than 30 years in early August as fears of a stalled recovery gelled with despair over government policies.

 And there's this statement from the director of the survey, whose name is Richard Curtin.

-Never before in the history of the surveys have so many consumers spontaneously mentioned negative aspects of the government's role.
+He said, never before in the history of the surveys, meaning theirs, this is Reuters, University of Michigan, never before in the history of the surveys have so many consumers spontaneously mentioned negative aspects of the government's role.

 I hope that's legit.